pandastrike/s3pub/README.md

 =====

 s3pub is a simple utility to publish assets to S3.

 You can use s3pub in two ways.

+> Warning: s3pub deletes all the contents in the destination bucket before uploading files from source path.

 ## Upload assets from the command line